The Real Cost of Freedom: Losing love again & again.

 Being single within a couple.

-It’s about having the freedom to be yourself, to live without feeling a noose around your neck.
-Imagine being able to move, to be yourself, to look around without feeling as if any misstep will result in punishment.
-That’s what I’m craving—freedom within commitment, a relationship where I don’t feel like I’m on a leash, constantly fearing the backlash of my actions.
+It’s about having the freedom to be yourself. without feeling that any misstep will result in punishment.
+That’s what I’m craving—freedom within commitment, a relationship where I don’t feel like I’m on a leash, constantly fearing the backlash of my mistakes.

-I’m reading a book right now, L’amour dure trois ans by Frédéric Beigbeder.
+I’m reading a book right now, L’amour dure trois, by Frédéric Beigbeder.
 It’s got me questioning whether love, for me, even lasts a year.
 Some of my past relationships have told me I’m not ready for something long-term.
-They say I idealize the idea of family—a wife, kids, blue eyes—but that my actions show I’m not prepared for it.
+They say I idealize the idea of family—a wife, kids, blue eyes—but my actions show I’m unprepared for it.
 But what does being “ready” really mean?
-Does it mean obeying my partner’s rules?
+Does it mean obeying my partner’s rules and sacrificing myself?
 I genuinely think about “us,” yet I still act on my own desires, hoping they align with hers.
+I want to understand how the others are doing… How are they different in their actions than me?

 My ex-partner has told me how much she hates me now—for the pain, the fights, the endless debates.
-It’s surreal to realize that love can turn to hate with just one step.
+I hate myself for realizing that our love turned to hate for my behaviors.
 I keep asking myself: What did I do so wrong to end up here?
-I didn’t cheat; I didn’t disrespect her, wasn’t violent, wasn’t cruel.
+I didn’t cheat; I didn’t disrespect her; I never did anything to hurt her intentionally, I wasn’t violent.
 I was just… me.
 Expressing my needs—to see friends, to move freely, to feel unconfined.
 But I clung to those needs with such conviction that it became a battle.

 Is My Desire for Freedom Like a Form of Infidelity?

 For me, relationships are a constant conversation.
-I want to know why she doesn’t want me to go to that festival.
+I want to know why she doesn’t want me to go to that techno festival.
 What is it that bothers her?
 How can we deal with those feelings?
 And yes, I realize that I end up playing the role of the “savior,” trying to fix and change her feelings.
 But is that fair?
 Maybe she has her own boundaries, her own comfort zones, shaped by her past.
-Maybe, for her, it’s simple: Partners don’t go to festivals alone.
+Maybe, for her, it’s simple: A serious boyfriend doesn’t go to techno festivals and sleeps alone in a campsite.

-In a way, I’m exclusive and traditional too.
+In a way, I’m exclusive and traditional, too.
 For example, in my mind, there’s no debate about fidelity.
 An exclusive relationship means no intimacy with others.
 That’s not up for discussion.
 Yet, in almost every other part of my life, I treat things as negotiable, open to debate.
-If she wanted something, even if it felt counterintuitive to me, I’d want to know why.
-I’d want to talk it through, to understand her needs, and hopefully find common ground.
+I’d want to know why if she wanted something, even if it felt counterintuitive to me.
+I’d like to discuss it, understand her needs, and hopefully find common ground.
 For me, that’s how you build understanding and connection.

-But maybe I’m wrong.
-Maybe I need someone who shares my values so clearly that there’s no need for all these conversations.
+But maybe I’m wrong… Maybe a long-term couple needs partners who share the same values so clearly that there’s no need for all these conversations.
 No battles, just mutual understanding.
 And maybe that’s why people find compatibility in shared religion, social background, or culture.
 With similar values, you don’t have to justify your actions constantly.
 There’s an unspoken agreement, a shared foundation that keeps things steady.
 You don’t need to negotiate every move.

 But I’m lost.
 Completely lost.
 I wish it were simpler.
 I wish there were a clear path to understanding what I need and what’s possible in a relationship.